-While in major cities, cell and internet covers are excellent.
-If you go into more rural areas, there may not be any cover or it will be slow.
+While in major cities, cell phone and internet coverage is generally very good.
+However, in more rural areas, there may be no signal or it may be intermittent and slow.

-The nearest Recompression Chamber is actually on the Galapagos Islands, located in Puerto Ayora, Santa Cruz and can be reached within 5 minutes by car from the harbour.
+There is one (1) recompression chamber in the Galapagos Islands which is located in Puerto Ayora, Santa Cruz within 5 minutes by car from the harbour.